 Soak raisins for several hours (or overnight) in the rum.

 Remove the cinnamon stick and the cloves.
-Add the evaporated milk and the sugar, and continue to cook over at a low boil, stirring constantly, until mixture thickens (about 20-30 minutes).
+Add the evaporated milk and the sugar, and continue to cook over at a low boil, stirring constantly, until mixture thickens (about 20 to 30 minutes).
 Drain the raisins (reserve rum if desired) and stir them into the rice mixture.
-Cook for a several minutes more.
+Cook for several minutes more.

 Remove from heat and stir in some of the reserved rum if desired.
 Let rice cool for five minutes, the stir in the vanilla.